Haunted Stairs That Count the Living in the Old School

 Sometimes, during attendance, there is a pause before my name.

-Just long enough for me to wonder whether it is being counted twice.
+Just long enough for me to wonder whether it is being counted.

 Scroll to Top